qbap/a7-ios7-downgrader/README.md

 ## TODO
  - Try getting launch daemons to start automatically on boot, such as ssh
  - Add a boot splash screen
- - Test iPad mini 2 compatibility with [11A24580o](https://iarchive.app/Download/11A24580o.zip) kernel for jailbreak
+ - Test iPad mini 2 compatibility

 ## Quirks